TelME: Teacher-leading Multimodal Fusion Network for Emotion Recognition in Conversation: Experiments

 We conduct an ablation study to validate our knowledge distillation and fusion strategies in Table \ref{tab:Table3}.
 The initial row for each dataset represents the outcome of training each modality encoder using cross-entropy loss and concatenating the embeddings without incorporating distillation loss and our fusion method.

 Using our fusion method alone, IEMOCAP showed performance improvement, but MELD showed poor performance.
 The effectiveness of our fusion method in achieving optimal modality interaction cannot be guaranteed without knowledge distillation.
 Because each encoder is trained independently, focusing solely on improving its performance without considering the multimodal interaction.
-On the other hand, As our knowledge distillation components are added, these bring about consistent improvements for both datasets.
+On the other hand, as our knowledge distillation components are added, these bring about consistent improvements for both datasets.

-When we examine the specific effects of the KD strategy, we observe performance improvements for both datasets, even when using only $L_{response}$.
-From these results, we confirm that $L_{response}$ is a knowledge distillation approach capable of addressing gaps between the modalities.
+When we examine the specific effects of the KD strategy, we observe performance improvements for both datasets, even when using only $L_{response}$, presenting its efficacy in closing the gap between the teacher and the students.
 Furthermore, adding $L_{feature}$ aimed to leverage the richer knowledge of the teacher is more effective in IEMOCAP and shows marginal performance enhancements in MELD.
-However, we speculate that the slight improvement in MELD may be attributed to the fundamental issue of class imbalance, limiting the effectiveness of the overall architecture.
-We show an analysis of this problem in Appendix~\ref{sec:appendix_5} as well as an error analysis of the emotion classes in Appendix~\ref{sec:appendix_6}.
+However, we speculate that the slight improvement in MELD may be attributed to class imbalance.
+While TelME significantly outperforms existing approaches in minority classes of MELD, the weighted F1 score is only slightly improved due to the low number of samples.
+We show an analysis of this class imbalance problem in Section~\ref{sec:appendix_5} as well as an error analysis of the emotion classes in Appendix~\ref{sec:appendix_6}.

 Figure \ref{fig:figure_5} shows the individual performance of the audio and visual modalities based on the distillation loss.
 We observe that applying both types of distillation loss is more effective compared to not applying them.
 The performance of visual modality on the IEMOCAP dataset has declined, possibly because facial expressions are not effectively captured in the limited image frames of a short utterance.
-However, even with lower individual performance, all modalities have been shown to contribute to the improvement of emotion recognition performance through our approach (Table \ref{tab:Table3}, \ref{tab:Table4}).
+However, even with lower individual performance, all modalities have been shown to contribute to the improvement of emotion recognition performance through our approach (Table~\ref{tab:Table4}).

-In summary, we demonstrate that by applying both types of knowledge distillation, we can maximize the effectiveness of non-verbal modalities and effectively interact with our fusion method.